Coal Combustion Residuals

 EPA is proposing to regulate coal ash to address the risks from the disposal of the wastes generated by electric utilities and independent power producers.

-Coal combustion products (CCPs), also referred to as Coal Combustion Residuals (CCRs), are the materials produced primarily from the combustion of coal in coal-fired power plants.
-CCPs include the following materials:
+Coal Combustion Residuals (CCR), also referred to as Coal Combustion Products (CCP), are the materials produced primarily from the combustion of coal in coal-fired power plants.
+CCRs include the following materials:

 - Fly Ash